-- forward relevant research and conference opportunities to students, including ambassadorship roles for the programme. - hold responsibility for ensuring that lead supervisors/mentors are carrying out their role.
+- give students access to an MB-PhD alumni network, aiming to expand this across the CRUK network. - forward relevant research and conference opportunities to students, including ambassadorship roles for the programme. - hold responsibility for ensuring that lead supervisors/mentors are carrying out their role.